Abstracts

 -

-Lived Experience: Report on perspectives from community members to discuss topics that need to be addressed with respect to multicultural health and wellbeing, and provide new perspectives to inform practice, policy and research.
+Lived experience: report on perspectives from community members to discuss topics that need to be addressed with respect to multicultural health and wellbeing, and provide new perspectives to inform practice, policy and research.

-ORAL
+ORAL CONCURRENT PRESENTATION

 SYMPOSIA